Skip to main content

 Indigenous Heritage (Pre-1890s)

-Maasai pastoralists inhabited Serengeti region for centuries, following seasonal grazing patterns with livestock whilst coexisting with wildlife.
+Maasai pastoralists inhabited Serengeti region for centuries, following seasonal grazing patterns with livestock while coexisting with wildlife.
 The name "Serengeti" is said to derive from the Maasai word "seringit", meaning "endless plains", reflecting the landscape's defining characteristic observed by indigenous communities throughout generations.

 European Exploration (1890s-1920s)